 Output of previous Flip Flop is connected to the input of the next one via a combinational circuit.

-When the shift/load bar line is low (1), the AND gate 2,4 and 6 become inactive.
+When the shift/load bar line is low (1), the AND gate 2, 4 and 6 become inactive.
 Hence the parallel loading of the data becomes impossible.
 But the AND gate 1,3 and 5 become active.
 Therefore the shifting of data from left to right bit by bit on application of clock pulses.
-Thus the parallel in serial out operation take place.
+Thus the parallel in serial out operation takes place.

 Parallel Input Parallel Output (PIPO)